Install, build, run, and monitor¶

 - https://science-miner.s3.amazonaws.com/entity-fishing/0.0.3/macos/db-it.zip (1.3 GB)

 This will install several sub-directories, one per language, plus wikidata (

 data/db/db-XY/, with XY equal to

-en.
-The full uncompressed data is about 119 GB.
+hi.
+The full uncompressed data is more than 90 GB.

 Build the project, under the entity-fishing project repository.

 $ ./gradlew clean build

 You should be now ready to run the service.